HomeDirectoriesData Licensing: The Hidden Revenue Stream for Modern Directories

 • Understanding which data elements you can license and which have restrictions

-Personal data presents special challenges.
-GDPR in Europe and similar privacy regulations worldwide restrict how you can use and license information about individuals.
-Business contact information generally receives less protection than personal data, but you’ll need legal counsel to navigate these distinctions.
-The penalties for getting this wrong aren’t trivial—we’re talking about percentage-of-revenue fines that can sink a business.
+Personal data brings special challenges.
+GDPR in Europe and similar privacy rules worldwide restrict how you can use and license information about individuals.
+Business contact information generally gets less protection than personal data, but you’ll need legal counsel to sort out these distinctions.
+The penalties for getting this wrong aren’t trivial.
+We’re talking about percentage-of-revenue fines that can sink a business.

-Pricing directory data isn’t guesswork—it’s economics.
-Your data’s value depends on several quantifiable factors: completeness, accuracy, freshness, uniqueness, and the cost for buyers to compile it themselves.
-If a company would need six months and £50,000 to build what you’re licensing, your annual fee should reflect a fraction of that cost while still delivering clear ROI.
+Pricing directory data isn’t guesswork, it’s economics.
+Your data’s value depends on several measurable factors: completeness, accuracy, freshness, uniqueness, and what it would cost buyers to compile it themselves.
+If a company would need six months and GBP 50,000 to build what you’re licensing, your annual fee should be a fraction of that cost while still delivering clear ROI.

 Valuation FactorImpact on PriceExample